lucascvidal/music-video-creator/README.md

 - Using the YouTube Data API V3;
 - Breaking the Soundful SPA API;
 - Using FFMPEG for the first time;
-- Integrating with Chat-GPT API.
+- Integrating with Chat-GPT and DALL-E API.

 # Things worth investigating

-- Automating the input.png image generation;
 - Encapsulating all of the scripts inside one big shell script to improve UX.